IATI/IATI-Datastore/docs/api.rst

 The maximum number of results to be returned on a ‘page’ can be set using the limit parameter.

 Parameters:
-    @limit: Maximum number of activities to be returned
+    limit: Maximum number of activities to be returned

 Example API call:
     `/api/1/access/activity.xml?limit=100 <http://datastore.iatistandard.org/api/1/access/activity.xml?limit=100>`__